-When patch 1.04 for Bloodborne was being hinted at , I was ecstatic to see my favourite game of 2015 so far being given careful post-launch support.
+Bloodborne patch 1.04 was being hinted at, I was ecstatic to see my best game of 2015 so far being given careful post-launch support.
 The game was was a masterpiece of design and atmosphere, but despite everything it got right, there were a few things that needed fixing.

-I never would’ve expected however, that the patch would not only fix some problems with the game, but single-handedly sabotage the entire design philosophy of the series.
+I never would’ve expected however, that Bloodborne patch would not only fix some problems with the game but single-handedly sabotage the entire design philosophy of the series.
 It was shocking and disheartening, and I actually wondered if it was a practical joke.

 It isn’t a practical joke, and I am having trouble even coming up with a cohesive explanation to why From Software would do such a thing to their own baby.

-I must admit that I am tempted to simply post this video and leave it at that, as it perfectly encapsulates one of the main problems with this patch – the ability for any player of any level to summon any player of any level.
+I must admit that I am tempted to simply post this video and leave it at that, as it perfectly encapsulates one of the main problems of Bloodborne patch 1.04 – the ability for any player of any level to summon any player of any level.

 If you have played Bloodborne or another Souls game, you’ll know that the games are based on what is essentially a glass floor of balance.
 They’re so carefully crafted that the way in which you take on foes and bosses is beautifully executed, offering some relief when you can gain a few levels, while always challenging you despite how good you become at the game.

-This among many other things that I will discuss later are disregarded when you can simply have your high-leveled friend join your game with a maxed out Ludwig’s Holy Blade and some spells to five-shot any boss you’ll encounter.
+This among many other things that I will discuss later is disregarded when you can simply have your high-leveled friend join your game with a maxed-out Ludwig’s Holy Blade and some spells to five-shot any boss you’ll encounter.

 While some might think that this only affects those who choose to utilize this feature, there is still an inherent problem with the very idea.